Jane Fonda's Workout: Fonda's Workout

+Fonda told her viewers to "feel the burn", which became a popular catchphrase.
+She was criticized for this because ignoring a burning sensation in one's body might lead to injury.
+Other criticism came from her saying to the viewer, "if I can do it, you can do it"; a seemingly impossible task for those who were not as muscular as Fonda.
+Medical professionals warned that Fonda teaching people jerky movements might lead to muscle injury, and that the proverb she repeated, "no pain, no gain", should not be taken literally, especially with regard to sharp pain which may indicate tissue damage.
+Instead, people who participate in aerobic exercise were advised to pay attention to the general feeling of discomfort brought on by the formation of lactic acid in the body during extended exertion, showing the limits of one's cardiorespiratory fitness.
+Fonda grew concerned about reports of some of her customers getting stress fractures or experiencing back pain, so for her next releases, she tempered her style, emphasizing gentle stretching and low-impact movements, and her spoken encouragements became more inclusive, such as "Hang in there, we're almost done!"
+Leg warmers had already been popular with ballet dancers to wear during instruction and stretching, but with Fonda seen sporting them in her exercise books and videos, they were adopted by many more women across the US in the 1980s.
+For years previously, Fonda had worn leg warmers for ballet classes, and was surprised to find that her name was associated with the trend.

-As the videos took off, Julie LaFond was hired as the manager of Fonda's Workout franchise.
+As the videos gained popularity, Julie LaFond was hired as the manager of Fonda's Workout franchise.
 Fonda and LaFond closed the San Francisco Workout studio in 1983 after two years of operation.
-The noise of the exercising was being conveyed through the building structure to other tenants who were complaining.
+The building's other tenants had complained about the noise of the exercises.
 In 1986, the Encino location was shuttered after posting losses.
 In April 1991, Fonda's original Beverly Hills location closed, even though it was still profitable.
-Fonda said she was concentrating on her core business which by this time was the video tape series, run by LaFond.
+Fonda said she was concentrating on her core business, which by this time was the video tape series, run by LaFond.

-Fonda contracted with Capri Beachwear in June 1983 to produce a line of Workout-branded exercise clothing, designed by Broadway costumer Theoni V. Aldredge, and made in the U.S. by union shops.
+Fonda signed with Capri Beachwear in June 1983 to produce a line of Workout-branded exercise clothing, designed by Broadway costumer Theoni V. Aldredge and made in the U.S. by union shops.
+Fonda expected to see gross sales of $30 million with this line.
 The clothing was to be sold at Macy's and Saks Fifth Avenue, but after the line appeared piecemeal and incomplete for a few months, the enterprise folded in 1984.
 Thoroughgoing supply problems, high retail price tags and market inexperience all contributed to the failure.
 Capri Beachwear absorbed the losses and shut down, bankrupting owner Ron Mester.